google

 Isn’t it the same for our faith?
 One can say that joining a faith community means complete conformity, with no allowance for variance.
 But, just like with my friend’s RHS, communities that thrive are those that allow for and encourage uniqueness.
 The one thing that will (hopefully) always bind us is the color of Christ’s blood shed for us.

-3. Eric Bryant says:
+• Eric Bryant

 Very funny, Josiah!

-I don’t know if I’m brave, Sandra, but I was definitely scared to put up this post. :)
+I don’t know if I’m brave, Sandra, but I was definitely scared to put up this post. 🙂

 I love the spirit of the Red Hat Society, but I did find my friend’s dilemma ironic.